GUlf Coast state college

 Applying for Financial Aid

 Applications for financial aid should be filed as early as possible for the following academic year.
-Applicants should apply online at www.fafsa.gov prior to the April 15 priority deadline.
-This is a free application!
+The free Application for Federal Student Aid (FAFSA) opens every October 1 and applicants should apply online at www.fafsa.gov prior to GCSC's April 15 priority deadline.
+Remember that the FAFSA is a free application!
 If you are asked for a credit card number or to pay a fee, you are on the wrong website.
 Failure to provide accurate information will cause unnecessary delays in the evaluation of the student's eligibility.

 Verification is a process to confirm that the information provided on your FAFSA is accurate.
 Most applications are selected at random and others because of inconsistent information.
 GCSC reserves the right to select students for verification.